C-HernanG/magic-lens/README.md

 ![Magic Lens Logo](./assets/banner.png)

-**Magic Lens** is a cross-platform desktop application for Magic: The Gathering that enables users to scan cards via webcam, manage a local collection, and generate AI-powered decks based on their collection.
+**Magic Lens** is a cross-platform application for Magic: The Gathering that enables users to scan cards via webcam, manage a local collection, and generate AI-powered decks based on their collection.
 All operations are performed locally, ensuring user data privacy and offline accessibility.

 ## ✨ Features
 - **Card Scanning:** Real-time webcam-based card detection and identification.